CheickPaul/Algorithmic-Trading-Strategy-for-Ultra-Bond-UB-/README.md

 ## ⏱️ Advantage of Defined Trading Time Window

 Trading is restricted to a two-hour time window (14:30–16:30 Spain time), strategically chosen to capture one hour before and one hour after the US market open.
-This period provides high liquidity, volatility, and reliable price action patterns, enhancing execution efficiency and reducing risk.
+This period provides high liquidity, volatility, and reliable price action patterns. **This temporal window also helps concentrate the intelligence of the AI agents on the most relevant part of the session**